crypto-org-chain/chain-docs/docs/getting-started/transaction-accounting-model.md

 | Slash Amount    |               Not punished |
 +-----------------+----------------------------+
 ```

-- The `Nonce` is the number of transactions and events involved with the account.
+- The `Nonce` is the number of transactions that have the witness of the staking address.

 - The `Bonded` amount is the amount used to check against minimal staking requirements and used to calculate the Tendermint validator voting power (in case of council nodes).

   As it may take time for the network evidence of malicious activity (e.g. double signing) to appear, the stake cannot be withdrawn immediately and is first moved to the “unbonded” balance.

 - The `Unbonded` balance can be withdrawn (into transaction outputs) after `Unbonded From` time if the account was not jailed / slashed (see [staking](./staking)).

 - For slashing related information:
   - `Jailed Until` is the time until which current account is jailed;
-    - `Punishment Type ` represents the type of [punishment](./staking.md#punishments)  that will be imposed on the account (if any);
+  - `Punishment Type` represents the type of [punishment](./staking.md#punishments) that will be imposed on the account (if any);
   - `Slash Amount` is the amount of penalty.

 ### Staked State Storage